nhyadav/News-Article-Sorting/README.md

 ## Installation
-To create the News Article Sorting, we required environment for development. i have used annaconda environment,
+To create the News Article Sorting, we required environment for development.
+I have used annaconda environment,

+bash`
+conda create -n envname python=version
+`